subalterngames/talmudifier-rs/doc/how.md

 For more information, read: `Printing the Talmud : a history of the earliest printed editions of the Talmud by Martin Heller`

 There is a fundamental problem in the typesetting algorithm: We need to iteratively get the number of lines in a column.
-In LaTeX, there's no way to know the number of lines in a column until it's rendered.
-Therefore, Talmudifier uses the following algorithm:
+Traditionally, this process would be sped up by experienced typesetters because they'd be able to eyeball how many character blocks would fit in a rectangle.
+Talmudifier emulates this heurisitic with the following algorithm:

 1. Create a table that has text only in one column (the one we're trying to measure).
-2. Generate a PDF with XeTeX in-memory.
+2. Using Cosmic Text, a crate normally meant for GUI text, add words to the column until we've reach the the target line count.
+This will be used as an initial guess in the next step for guessing the number of words that might fit on the PDF page.
+Cosmic Text is significantly faster than XeTeX.
+3. Generate an XDV file with XeTeX in-memory.
+Normally, XeTeX generates an XDV file from a TeX string and then converts the XDV file to a PDF.
+We skip the final step because right now we just need the line counts.
-3. Extract the text from the PDF.
+4. Extract the line count per page from the XDV file.
-4. Count the number of lines.
 5. Add or subtract a word as needed, and repeat the process until the column is filled up to the target number of lines.

-This process is *slow* and it's why Talmudifier takes so long to render a page.

-Traditionally, this process would be sped up by experienced typesetters because they'd be able to eyeball how many character blocks would fit in a rectangle.
-Talmudifier also uses a heuristic to speed things up: Cosmic Text, a Rust crate meant for formatting text in a GUI app, renders the text, using the same algorithm as described above.
-Cosmic Text is *fast* and this algorithm returns a guess as to the total number of words in a column that Talmudifier then uses to start the TeX portion of the algorithm.
-Cosmic Text's guess is rarely exactly correct because Cosmic Text isn't TeX and will typeset blocks of text differently.
+6. Render the final PDF.